 Use wheat flour in a 1:1 ratio as a replacement for cornmeal.

 You can use multiple options in place of cornmeal in recipes, including grits, polenta, and masa harina.
 The replacement you use will depend on the recipe you’re trying to make.
 The above choices should help you decide on which substitution will work best.

 Yes, you can replace cornmeal with flour if you’re only looking for a thickening agent.
 You’ll notice a textural difference and a slight taste difference.
 However, the flour will thicken most soups and liquids nicely.

 Cornmeal is one flour that does not rise in the oven.
 When you use cornmeal in baking (like cornbread), you’re left with a thick dish, making it feel more decadent.

 When creating English muffins, cornmeal is not the main flour used.
 Instead, chefs add it to the exterior for additional texture.
 There are two options when considering a replacement, with the first being to swap it out with semolina flour.
 Otherwise, you can leave the cornmeal out of the recipe if you choose.

-Cornmeal is available at most grocery stores; it’s usually in the aisle alongside flour.
-If your grocery store doesn’t offer cornmeal, you can order it offline.
+Cornmeal is available at most grocery stores, usually in the aisle alongside flour.
+You can order it offline if your grocery store doesn’t offer cornmeal.
 Though, it should be available in your nearest store.

 If you have any of the above options in your cabinet already, there’s a good chance you can use that as a substitute in your cornmeal recipe.
-Otherwise, semolina is your best bet due to the consistency.
-If no semolina is available, opt for corn flour as the most similar tasting option.
+Otherwise, semolina is your best bet due to its consistency.
+If no semolina is available, choose corn flour as the most similar tasting option.